wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus (I).md

 data B_Tree = B_Leaf Bool | B_Branch Bool B_Tree B_Tree
 ```

 Both `S_Tree` and `B_Tree` are type constructors.
 But there's a glaring problem.
 Do you see how similar they are?
-It seems that we actually need a _parametric polymorphic type_
+It seems like
-(where the defintion of a tree works regarless of the type).
+a tree should work regardless of the type it "wraps".

+We can define a tree as parametric polymorphic type.

 ```haskell
 data Tree a = Leaf a | Branch a (Tree a) (Tree a)
 ```

-We construct a composed type by introducing a type variable a as a parameter to the type constructor `Tree`.
+> `Tree` is a type constructor and it uses a type variable `a` as argument for constructing a type `Tree a`.

-In this declaration, `Tree` has become a function (type constructor).
-It takes a type as its argument and it returns a new type.
+**`Tree` itself is not a concrete type - it is a type constructor of kind:**

 ```haskell
 ghci> :info Tree